77 Tips and Tools for Selling on The New eBay

 If you sell used, vintage or collectible item or any one of a kind item, then you pretty much want to stick with eBay.
 But if you sell new merchandise where you can get quantities of each, then it’s a no-brainer to add Amazon as a sales venue once you have mastered eBay.
 (I put those last few words in bold for a reason.
 Don’t try to do both until you master one of them).

 A big advantage of selling on Amazon is that you can send your merchandise in bulk to Amazon and when it sells they will ship it for you.
-If you want to try selling on Amazon we have two books on the subject - eBay to Amazon and The Complete Amazon Marketing System.
+If you want to try selling on Amazon we have a book on the subject, The Complete Amazon Marketing System.

 37. Have a written sales, payment, and delivery policy to protect yourself and avoid misunderstandings

 Spell out everything you do.
 How much do you charge for shipping?
 How will you ship the item?
 What is your policy on insurance?
 Do you use escrow for expensive items?
 When do you post feedback?